rust-lang/book/src/ch04-02-references-and-borrowing.md

 ```

 This error message refers to a feature we haven’t learned about yet:
 *lifetimes*.
-We'll discuss lifetimes in detail in Chapter XX, but, disregarding
+We’ll discuss lifetimes in detail in Chapter XX, but, disregarding
 the parts about lifetimes, the message does contain the key to why this code is
 a problem: `this function’s return type contains a borrowed value, but there is
 no value for it to be borrowed from`.

-Let’s have a closer look at exactly what's happening at each stage of our
+Let’s have a closer look at exactly what’s happening at each stage of our
 `dangle` code:

 ```rust,ignore